ConanMusk/ConanMusk.github.io/_pages/about.md

 # 🏆 Competition
 - *2024* 🥇 1st Prize of Hunan Provincial Undergraduate Electronic Design Contest.
 - *2021* 🥈 2nd Prize of National Undergraduate Electronic Design Contest.
-- *2020* 🥈 2nd Prize of 11th LanqSecond Prize in the 17th Jiangsu Provincial Higher Mathematics Competition at NJUPT.iao Cup National IT and Software Professionals Competition.
+- *2020* 🥈 2nd Prize of 11th Lanqiao Cup National IT and Software Professionals Competition at NJUPT.
 - *2020* 🥈 2nd Prize of 17th Jiangsu Provinat NJUPT.iao Cup National IT and Software Professionals Competition at NJUPTcial Higher Mathematics Competition.
+# 🏃 Sports
+- 🥇
+- 🏸 Badminton was my favorite sport in my final year of university, and I cherish the memories of playing it with Weimeng Jiao and Shuxin Lu.
+- 🏓 Table tennis is one of my strongest sports, and I fell in love with it in high school.
+- 🏊 I learned breaststroke at NUDT, and I plan to learn freestyle next.
+- 🚴
+- 🏀
+- 🎱
+- 🥋
+- 🛌
 # 💻 Internships
 - *2021.05 - 2023.06*, Prof. Qin Wang's [research group](https://quantum.njupt.edu.cn/11725/list.htm) at Nanjing University of Posts and Telecommunications([NJUPT](https://scie.njupt.edu.cn/)), Nan JIng, China.